Knox-AAU/access-api/README.md

 ### Update the service list

-Create a pull request with the following changes:
+Create a pull request to the access api github [repository](https://github.com/Knox-AAU/access-api) with the following changes:

 - Add your service to the list in `services.json`